h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_18_explanation.md

 3. Determine the LDA projection direction $w = \Sigma^{-1}(\mu_1 - \mu_2)$ where $\mu_1$ is the mean for class $y=1$ and $\mu_2$ is the mean for class $y=0$
 4. Calculate the threshold value for classification in the projected space, assuming equal prior probabilities
 5. For a new patient with age 50 years and tumor size 30mm, which diagnosis would LDA predict?
+6. For another patient with age 60 years and tumor size 30mm, which diagnosis would LDA predict?

 ## Understanding the Problem
 Linear Discriminant Analysis (LDA) is a classic statistical approach for classification that finds a linear combination of features that best separates different classes.
 In this medical context, we're using LDA to classify tumors as either malignant or benign based on patient age and tumor size.